risc0/risc0/README.md

 'Battleship' is a 2-player hidden information game implemented in C++ & Rust.

-Players produce proofs of game-state and the result of their actions to enable two players play fairly with no intermediaries.
+Players produce proofs of game-state and the result of their actions to enable two players to play fairly with no intermediaries.

 The best way to understand how the game works currently is to read the code and run the tests with logging on: